 The Cloudera Manager Agent is responsible for starting and stopping processes, unpacking configurations, triggering installations, and monitoring all hosts in a cluster.
 You can install the Cloudera Manager agent manually on all hosts, or Cloudera Manager can install the Agents in a later step.
-To use Cloudera Manager to install the agents, skip this section and continue with
+To use Cloudera Manager to install the agents, skip this section.